ibmverse/verse-developer/tutorials/0_intro.md

-# Your First Extension for Verse
+# Your First Application for Verse

 ## 1. Introduction